vitorazevedomonteiro/correlation-models/README.md

 For a more detailed review of the ground motion correlation modelling for regional seismic risk analysis please see the paper cited below:

 # Reference
-Monteiro, V.A and O’Reilly, G.J.
-(2025) ‘A review of ground motion correlation modelling for regional seismic risk analysis’, (Coming Soon)
+Monteiro, V.A. and O’Reilly, G.J.
+(2025) ‘A review of ground motion correlation modelling for regional seismic risk analysis’, (Under review)

 # Models currently provided: